Red Teaming and Attack Simulation

 Having delivered more than a dozen TIBER tests, we are one of the most experienced providers for this red teaming framework.

-- Together with you and based on the latest threat intelligence, we identify relevant threat actors for your organization and determine the crown jewels that they may be interested in.
+- Before we begin, we’ll discuss your goal for the engagement.
+Using your feedback and the latest threat intelligence, we’ll identify relevant threat actors for your organization and determine the crown jewels that they may be interested in.
 These form the basis for our test objectives: the so-called red flags (e.g. customer information, R&D data or payment systems).